RESEARCH: What accounts for gender gaps in psychology vs. philosophy?

-Their work reveals a complex picture about how self-perceptions and life goals shape feelings of belonging to influence men and women from the outset of their academic careers, leading some students in one direction versus another along stereotypical gender lines.
+Their work reveals a complex picture about how self-perceptions and life goals shape feelings of belonging to influence men and women from the outset of their academic careers.